- What is the status of our water supplies?

 - What portion of our water supply comes from the desalination plant?

 The desalination facility provides 30 percent of Santa Barbara’s water supply.
 The desal plant is one part of the City’s diverse water supply portfolio, which includes surface water from Cachuma and Gibraltar reservoirs, groundwater, State water, purchased water, recycled water, and conservation.

 - Why don’t we put a moratorium on new development?

 The City’s Long Term Water Supply Plan (LTWSP) includes the projected demand from development anticipated under the City’s updated General Plan.
 This is a minimal amount because new projects represent a small portion of overall water usage, are built to the latest efficiency standards for landscaping and plumbing fixtures, and much of the water demand for the new project is offset by water usage of the existing development.
 The City has planned for an additional water demand of 40 acre feet per year from new development in the General Plan and the Long-Term Water Supply Plan.
 Historical demand from new development is 27 acre feet per year, which is approximately 0.3 percent of current demand.
 For more information on water usage and development click here.

 - How much water does a typical household use every month?

-Pre-drought, the average single family residence used approximately 13 hundred cubic feet (hcf) per month (9,700 gallons).
-In multi-family residential buildings, the average usage is approximately 5 hcf (3,700 gallons) per month per dwelling unit.
+Pre-drought, the average single family residence used approximately 13 hundred cubic feet (HCF) per month (9,700 gallons).
+Currently, average single family residence usage is 9 HCF per month.
+In multi-unit residential buildings, the average usage pre-drought was approximately 5 HCF (3,700 gallons) per month per dwelling unit.
+Currently, average multi-unit usage is 4 HCF per month per dwelling unit.
 Learn more about historical water usage.

 - How much does our water supply cost?